David Peralta Player Props: Dodgers vs. Royals

-On Friday, David Peralta (coming off going 1-for-4) and the Los Angeles Dodgers face the Kansas City Royals, whose starting pitcher will be Alec Marsh.
-First pitch is at 8:10 PM ET.
+On Sunday, David Peralta (.303 batting average in his past 10 games, with a double, a home run, three walks and four RBI) and the Los Angeles Dodgers face the Kansas City Royals, whose starting pitcher will be Brady Singer.
+First pitch is at 2:10 PM ET.

-He had a one-hit showing in his previous game (1-for-4) against the Rockies.

 David Peralta Game Info & Props vs. the Royals